serotonincrash/thats-a-good-question/README.md

 ## installation (database)
 The DBMS used is MySQL.
 We recommend the usage of MariaDB as an MySQL server alternative.

+Copy `config-example.php` to `config.php` and then place your database information inside.
+You will need to create a database first.
 The database creation script is enclosed in the `models` directory.
 Please run `swap_script_vX.sql` where X is the latest script in the directory to create the database.

 You may want to insert an administrator account for the purposes of deployment or management.
 An SQL script has been provided in `models` to insert an admin account `adminacct` with a password of `test@123`.
 You may have to select the database first, we recommend running the script after creating your database using something like `phpMyAdmin`.